jakomulski/jakomulski.github.io/index-en.md

 Have a look at the Github page for more information.

-You find this descriptive text in the `index.md` file, so you can change it, or remove it completely, according to your needs.
+You find this descriptive text in the `index.md` file, so you can change it, or remove it completely, according to your needs

 <h2>Latest Articles</h2>
 <div>&nbsp;</div>